StilleQuelle308/lfs-warning/README.md

 Optional.
 A newline delimited list of glob patterns that match checked in files to exclude form LFS Warning.

+### `binaryPatterns`

+Optional.
+A newline delimited list of glob patterns that match potential binary files to include, even if the file size is smaller than the specified limit.

 ### `labelName`

 Optional.
 The name of the label, defaults to lfs-detected!